xxiled-plastic-cat/app-service-quickstart-docker-images/wordpress-alpine-php/0.7/README.md

 - Please Include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  when use built in MariaDB since we need files to be persisted.

 ## Change Log
+- **Version 0.7**
+  1. Upgrade php-fpm.
+  2. Upgrade phpmyadmin.
+  3. Add function log rotate.
+(It's disabed if deploy to web app of azure by default.)
+  4. Php-fpm and nginx are watched by supervisord.

 - **Version 0.61**
   1. Imporve Performance.